If you're struggling to pay your electricity, gas, water or broadband bill, or are in arrears, there's support you can apply for.

 Reduce the water you use

-If you've a water meter there are tips to reduce the amount of water you use.
+If you have a water meter there are tips to reduce the amount of water you use.
 This will help reduce the cost of your water bill.
 They also offer free water saving packs that can help.

 Help with your mobile